zenstackhq/zenstack-docs/blog/multi-tenant/index.md

     // when create, owner must be set to current user, and user must be in the space
     @@allow('create', owner == auth() && space.members?[user == auth()])

-    // when create, owner must be set to current user, and user must be in the space
+    // when update, owner must be set to current user, and user must be in the space
     // update is not allowed to change owner
     @@allow('update', owner == auth() && space.members?[user == auth()] && future().owner == owner)